See http://www.nps.gov/glac/ for

 goes along the creek, with some milder ups.
 Enjoy your first

 view of the long, oblong lake.
-You do need to hike to the far
+Make sure you go to the top of

-end of the lake.
-At that end, there is a little beach to rest
+head down the the top of the lake where there is a little beach

-at and some old mining equipment.
-In the early 1900s, there
+and some old mining equipment.
+In the early 1900s, there was a

-was a copper mine in the area.
-You can go up to the small
+copper mine in the area.
+You can go up to the small mine by

-mine by heading back up from the lake shore to the dirt mound
+heading back up from the lake shore to the dirt mound you see

-you see and then it is a very steep scramble up (as in
+and then it is a very steep scramble up (as in sit-and-shuffle

-sit-and-shuffle down) the talus slope to the mine entrance.
+down) the talus slope to the mine entrance - not worth going

 Trail Length + Elevation: